International Union of Basic and Clinical Pharmacology: Future directions

 The early years of the 21st century will be focused on integrating basic and clinical research to implement translational medicine techniques more quickly.
 The 9th World Conference on Clinical Pharmacology and Therapeutics in Québec City, Canada was the last IUPHAR meeting to present clinical pharmacology separately.
 The World Congress of Basic and Clinical Pharmacology in Copenhagen, Denmark on July 17–23, 2010 was the first integrated meeting.
 The merging of these different approaches to the same discipline is to accelerate the introduction of improved therapeutics for humans.

 Educational components will be emphasized for both existing pharmacology programs as well as increasing and enhancing pharmacology training in developing countries.
+Pharmacology has historically been a subject that required a hands-on approach for students to learn pharmacology and the mechanisms of action, interactions, and physiological effects of drugs.
 This topic was a central theme of the 17th World Congress of Basic and Clinical Pharmacology (WCP2014) held July 13–18, 2014 in Cape Town, South Africa.
 The 18th World Congress of Basic and Clinical Pharmacology (WCP2018) being held in Kyoto, Japan on July 1–6, 2018 will focus on drug development and therapeutics using new methodologies such as genome sequencing, stem cell biology, nanotechnology and systems biology.